DustinHartzler/PharmToTable/wp-content/plugins/wp-ultimate-recipe/readme.txt

 A few fixes and improvements for the free version.
 Major update for WP Ultimate Recipe Premium.

 = 2.0.10 =
 Tiny update.
-Improves recipe metadata with recipe rating
+Improves metadata with recipe rating

 = 2.0.9 =
 Fix release, no new features